Virginia Caregiver Discrimination Lawyer

 No federal law expressly prohibits caregiver discrimination.
 However, several states and localities have enacted laws that prohibit discrimination based on family responsibilities, including the District of Columbia.
 Several other federal laws could apply, depending on the circumstances.
 For instance, you may be able to rely on Title VII if an employer treats someone with caregiving responsibilities different from someone of the opposite sex who has caregiving responsibilities or if the employer relies on stereotypes about mothers as caregivers.
 In addition, the Pregnancy Discrimination Act protects women against discrimination based on their pregnancy, plans to become pregnant, and childbirth.
 The Family and Medical Leave Act prohibits discrimination or retaliation against employees who take leave in connection with the birth or adoption of a child or to take care of a seriously ill family member.

-It depends.
 If you live in the District of Columbia, then this is probably illegal.
 If you live elsewhere, then it will depend on the circumstances.
 If your employer only asks these questions of female candidates and not males, then the questions are probably sex discrimination.
-You should speak to an attorney to discuss the specifics of your situation.
+You should speak to a Virginia caregiver discrimination attorney to discuss the specifics of your situation.

 Yes.
 Your employer cannot treat you differently simply because you are defying the stereotype of a stay-at-home mom and taking care of your children or family.